Overview of ACA Affordability & Coverage Readiness

 ACA Budget Impact Calculator (2026–2027)

 Quick planning tool for estimating affordability + coverage risk if subsidies change.
-Adjust assumptions to match your county/state context.
+Results update dynamically as inputs change.

 Use households if you track households; use people if you track people.
 Just be consistent.